kromiii/stale-flag-detector/README.md

 Options:

 - --exclude-potentially-stale-flags: Exclude potentially stale flags from the results
-- --output-format: Specifies the output format (defaults to "markdown-unordered_list")
+- --output-format: Specifies the output format (defaults to "markdown-unordered-list")
-  - "markdown-unordered_list": Output as Markdown unordered list
+  - "markdown-unordered-list": Output as Markdown unordered list
-  - "markdown-task_list": Output as Markdown task list
+  - "markdown-task-list": Output as Markdown task list
   - "regex": Output as a grep-compatible regex

 ## Example